 An academic community is harmed in many ways by the abuse of alcohol and the use of other drugs.
-These high risk behaviors lead to decreased productivity, serious health problems, strained social interactions, and impaired learning.
+These high-risk behaviors lead to decreased productivity, serious health problems, strained social interactions and impaired learning.

 Standards of Conduct

-The University of West Florida is committed to a healthy, safe environment for learning, living, and working.
-Students, faculty, staff, and guests are expected to comply with all federal, state, and local laws as well as University rules and regulations concerning alcoholic beverages and other drugs.
+The University of West Florida is committed to a healthy, safe environment for learning, living and working.
+Students, faculty, staff and guests are expected to comply with all federal, state and local laws as well as University rules and regulations concerning alcoholic beverages and other drugs.
 Specifically, the University prohibits the unlawful possession, use, manufacture or distribution of alcohol or controlled substances in or on University property or as part of any of its activities.
-Controlled substances include, but are not limited to, marijuana, cocaine, cocaine derivatives, heroin, amphetamines, barbiturates, LSD, PCP, tranquilizers, inhalants, and associated paraphernalia.
+Controlled substances include, but are not limited to, marijuana, cocaine, cocaine derivatives, heroin, amphetamines, barbiturates, LSD, PCP, tranquilizers, inhalants and associated paraphernalia.

 Sanctions imposed upon students may range from oral and written warnings to restriction, probation, counseling, suspension or expulsion from the University.
 Employee sanctions may range from oral and/or written reprimands, mandatory participation in an Employee Assistance Program and/or termination of employment.

-Disciplinary action by the University does not preclude the filing of criminal charges against a student, employee, or guest; nor does the filing of criminal charges prevent the University from taking disciplinary action.
+Disciplinary action by the University does not preclude the filing of criminal charges against a student, employee, or guest, nor does the filing of criminal charges prevent the University from taking disciplinary action.

 It's The Law

-Numerous federal, state, and local laws provide for a variety of legal sanctions and penalties for the unlawful possession or distribution of illicit drugs and alcohol.
+Numerous federal, state and local laws provide for a variety of legal sanctions and penalties for the unlawful possession or distribution of illicit drugs and alcohol.
 These sanctions include, but are not limited to, incarceration and monetary fines.

-The Federal Controlled Substances Acts provide penalties of up to 15 years imprisonment and fines up to $25,000 for unlawful distribution or possession with intent to distribute narcotics.
-For unlawful possession of a controlled substance, a person is subject to up to one year of imprisonment and fines up to $5,000.
+The Federal Controlled Substances Acts provide penalties of up to 15 years imprisonment and fines of up to $25,000 for unlawful distribution or possession with intent to distribute narcotics.
+For unlawful possession of a controlled substance, a person is subject to up to one year of imprisonment and fines of up to $5,000.
 Any person who unlawfully distributes a controlled substance to a person under twenty-one years of age may be punished by up to twice the term of imprisonment and fine otherwise authorized by law.

 State laws and local ordinances also prohibit illicit drugs and alcohol.
-Copies of these laws as well as University policies and regulations are available at the following locations:
+Copies of these laws, as well as University policies and regulations, are available at the following locations:

-Office of Human Resources
+- Human Resources

-Department of Public Safety and Security
+- Department of Public Safety and Security

-Dean of Students Office
+- Dean of Students Office

-Counseling and Wellness Services
+- Counseling and Psychological Services

-The use, misuse, and abuse of alcohol and other drugs, both legal and illegal, can have serious consequences to health and well-being.
+The use, misuse and abuse of alcohol and other drugs, both legal and illegal, can have serious consequences to health and well-being.
 Alcohol and other drug use can lead to psychological and/or physiological dependence and addiction.
 Information on specific health risks associated with alcohol and other drugs is summarized below and is available in more detail at the following campus locations:

-Alcohol is a central nervous system depressant that can impair coordination, inhibitions, self control, memory, judgment, and reflexes.
+Alcohol is a central nervous system depressant that can impair coordination, inhibitions, self-control, memory, judgment, and reflexes.
 Large quantities may produce staggering, slurred speech, mood changes, unconsciousness and possibly death.
-Prolonged use can damage many organs of the body including the heart, liver, stomach, and pancreas.
+Prolonged use can damage many organs of the body, including the heart, liver, stomach and pancreas.

 Marijuana can increase heart rate, interfere with sexual development, may cause a reduction in male fertility and disrupt the female menstrual cycle.
-It can increase the risk of disease/damage to the body’s respiratory system, impair eye-hand coordination and other essential functions needed to operate a motor vehicle safely.
+It can increase the risk of disease/damage to the body’s respiratory system and impair eye-hand coordination and other essential functions needed to operate a motor vehicle safely.
 It can also impair the body’s immune system.

 Cocaine can cause feelings of depression, inability, impatience and pessimism.
 It can also cause severe weight loss, anxiety, hallucinations, increased heart rate and blood pressure.
-Cocaine has caused death by convulsion, failure of the respiratory system, and by heart attack.
+Cocaine has caused death by convulsion, failure of the respiratory system and by heart attack.

-Interaction between various drugs, legal and illegal, may have serious consequences to the user.
+Interaction between various drugs, legal and illegal, may have serious consequences for the user.
 Various combinations of drugs may work at cross purposes within the body, and the combined effects of two or more drugs may be more potent than the effect of a single drug.